- Download our Moving to Colombia Guide (PDF)

 Doing business in Colombia is an attractive prospect for expats, thanks to its position as one of the more stable economies in Latin America.
 Colombia has been enjoying strong economic growth over the last five years, with some fluctuations due to the pandemic, global economic dynamics and domestic factors.
 Major industries include information technology, construction, mining, shipbuilding and tourism.

-Before conducting business in Colombia, expats should familiarise themselves with the local customs that will influence their dealings in the country.
-Colombians are warm and expressive, emphasising the importance of family and friendship.
-Establishing personal relationships and building trust is crucial to a successful working environment.
+Before conducting business in Colombia, you should familiarise yourself with the local customs that will influence your dealings in the country.
+Colombians are warm and expressive people who emphasise the importance of family and friendship.
+Establishing personal relationships and building trust will help you succeed in the Colombian workplace.

 Fast facts